vbhvtrpthi/Bankend-2023/13) Intro to api CRUD/Create Database using Sequelize & JS.md

 In order to actually create a table/model inside the DB.

-Step 1: If the databse written in config file is already present start from Step 2, else first write Inside the terminal, inside the `/src` folder write the following command:
+Step 1: If the databse written in config file is already present in the DB start from Step 2, else first create it using below command.

 ```
  npx sequelize db:create